Jordan Groshans: Miami Marlins

-Groshans was traded to the Miami Marlins for Anthony Bass, Zach Pop, and a player to be named later on August 2, 2022.
-He was assigned to the Jacksonville Jumbo Shrimp of the Triple-A International League.
+On August 2, 2022, Groshans was traded to the Miami Marlins for Anthony Bass, Zach Pop, and a player to be named later (named Edward Duran on August 31) He was assigned to the Jacksonville Jumbo Shrimp of the Triple-A International League.

 On September 13, 2022, the Marlins selected Groshans's contract and promoted him to the major leagues.
-On September 15, Groshans hit his first major league home run against off of Noah Syndergaard of Philadelphia Phillies.
+After going hitless in his debut, Groshans went 3–for–3 the following day against the Philadelphia Phillies to collect his first three major–league hits.
+On September 15, Groshans hit his first career home run off of Noah Syndergaard of the Philadelphia Phillies.